senorGPT/SenorGPT.GTAIV.ChittyInfoDisplay/README.md

 - Current date with day of week
 - Days passed counter
 - Customizable position, scale, and font

+### **Speedometer Display**
+- Real-time vehicle speed display (MPH or KM/H)
+- Optional RPM display alongside speed
+- Shows when player is driving (engine on, is driver)
+- Customizable position, scale, and font
+- Default value shown in adjustment mode when not in vehicle

 ### **Stamina Display Options**
 - **Text Progress Bar**: Visual progress bar using characters (e.g., `[@@@@@-----]`)